 Be warned, they now have a new 5 star hotel tax which is €4 per day, we were only told this at check in.

 The most important question – would we go back?

 It’s a big fat yes!
 Probably when it’s a bit warmer so we can all enjoy the pools and we would probably change our dining package but there really is so much for the kids and it’s such a beautiful part of the world, one day we’d all love to return.

 Read more reviews and book the Athena Pallas Village here.

 Have you been to the Athena Pallas Village in Halkidiki?
-We’d love to hear what you think, just leave us a review or comment below.

 You may also like:

-•Our blog featuring the top ten traditional Greek foods you must try on your next family holiday.
+My blog featuring the top ten traditional Greek foods you must try on your next family holiday.